frank-bee/terraform-training/README.md

 ## 2.1 Apply, Change, Apply
 - Apply the infrastructure with a `terraform apply`
-- Check in the AWS console the result
+- Check the result in the AWS console (region Ireland!)
 - Change something in the code, e.g. enabling /disabling ec2 monitoring (attribute `monitoring`)\
 What do you expect running `terraform plan`?
 Do it
 - Apply the changes with a `terraform apply --auto-approve`